JamesDarby345/VesuviusDataDownload/README.md

 The typical rclone command pattern is:

-rclone copy "url in the server, Note 1" "local directory path to download to, Note 2" --http-url "http://${USERNAME}:${PASSWORD}@dl.ash2txt.org/" --progress --multi-thread-streams=8 --transfers=8
+rclone copy "url in the server, _Note 1_" "local directory path to download to, _Note 2_" --http-url "http://${USERNAME}:${PASSWORD}@dl.ash2txt.org/" --progress --multi-thread-streams=8 --transfers=8

 The design is to whenever reasonable take all the files the user wants, and combine them into one rclone command.
 This is so rclone can handle the parallelism, as well as provide total size, download rate and eta information which is useful for the user, so they know about how it will take, and if they need to scale back their download due to space constraints etc. This does cause an around ~1 min delay as rclone 'starts up' so for smaller downloads I just use multiple sequential rclone commands. rclone appears to download small amounts of data faster this way without the --file-from flag startup cost, though this is untested.
 The feedback is faster anyway so it is a better user experience.

-Note 1: an example is ":http:/full-scrolls/Scroll1.volpkg/volumes/20230205180739"
+_Note 1_: an example is ":http:/full-scrolls/Scroll1.volpkg/volumes/20230205180739"
 in dl.ash2txt.org you can simply copy the url in the browser.
 ![url from browser](<Example_dlash2text_url.png>)

-Note 2: this can either be an absolute path, typically copied from a file explorer, or from the command line, but it can also be a relative path from where the rclone is being run.
+_Note 2_: this can either be an absolute path, typically copied from a file explorer, or from the command line, but it can also be a relative path from where the rclone is being run.
 An example is putting "./scroll1" and rclone will make that directory in its location and copy the files there